sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/brightness/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video’s brightness is balanced, neither too bright nor too dark.
+- The video shows a scene with balanced and stable illumination, with no large areas that are too bright (overexposed) or too dark (underexposed).

 </details>